Creating a Web Application with Spring Boot with JSP

 }

-Complete code is on Github repository : https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
-You can download Step12.zip and import as a maven project to be able to run it.
+Complete code is available on the GitHub repository: https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
+You can download Step12.zip and import it as a Maven project to run it.

 . ____ _ __ _ _